arkajitmandal/LangevinDynamics/README.md

 ```

 This would fire up a window with a lot of input boxes.
 After plugging in the inputs click on run.
 After the simulation
- is done you will get a sucess message.
+ is done you will get a success message.

 <br />
 <br />